gauntface/web-push-book/src/_content/chapter-05/02-display-a-notification.md

 I've split up notification options into two sections, one that deals with the visual aspects (this section) and one section that explains the behavioural aspects of notifications.

-The reason for this is that every developer will need to be worried about the visual aspects but the behavioural aspects will depend on your specific to your use case.
+The reason for this is that every developer will need to be worried about the visual aspects but the behavioural aspects you'll use will depend how you use push notifications.

 All of the source code for these demo's is taken from a demo page I put together.
 If you want to test them out for yourself then click the button below.